-Several factors, including globalization and internationalization have modified the role African universities play in society.
-Universities are now expected to be highly innovative and entrepreneurial; commercializing their research outcomes and spin-out new knowledge-based enterprises, collaborate closely with the private sector, and offer advisory services, among a host of other key actions.
-The reduction in countries public funds, coupled with the lean government budgets for higher education, demand that higher education innovates and generates external funding to supplement its budget and facilitate meeting overall goals.
+Globalization and internationalization, amongst other factors, have modified the role African universities play in society.
+Universities are now expected to be highly innovative and entrepreneurial; commercializing their research outcomes and spinning-out new knowledge-based enterprises, collaborating closely with the private sector, and offering advisory services, among a host of other key actions.
+The reduction in countries public funds, coupled with the lean government budgets for higher education, demand that higher education innovate and generates external funding to supplement its budget and facilitate meeting overall goals.

-In response to this need, the ACE Impact project is strengthening innovation and entrepreneurship activities in the 20 participating universities, while actively contributing to the creation of a pool of entrepreneurial universities, a crucial group needed to champion Africa’s transformation agenda.
-Since its inception in 2018, the project has supported the 53 ACE Impact centres to develop robust implementation plans in three core areas – 1) strengthening of technology transfer 2) development of institutional innovation and entrepreneurship ecosystem and 3) innovation-oriented cooperation of research infrastructures.
-The prioritization of these key areas is congruous with the Disbursement Linked Indicator 5.3 (DLI 5.3), dedicated by the project to track the successes and results of participating centres under the critical themes of innovation and entrepreneurship.
+In response to this need, the ACE Impact project is strengthening innovation and entrepreneurship activities in 35 participating universities, while actively contributing to the creation of a pool of highly innovative universities, a crucial group needed to champion Africa’s economic transformation agenda.
+Since its inception in 2019, the project has supported the 53 ACE Impact centres to develop robust implementation plans in three core areas – 1) strengthening of technology transfer 2) development of institutional innovation and entrepreneurship ecosystem and 3) innovation-oriented cooperation of research infrastructures.
+The prioritization of these key areas is congruous with the Disbursement Linked Indicator 5.3 (DLI 5.3), included in the project to track the successes and results of participating centres in meeting pre-agreed milestones under the critical themes of innovation and entrepreneurship.

 Under this DLI (DLI 5.3), the project, working alongside experts, supported the centres to develop plans and implement activities related to innovation and entrepreneurship.
 A thorough review process of centres implementation plans revealed they were at different levels in terms of their institutional innovation ecosystem. centres were advised and empowered to measure their technological institutional readiness for innovation and entrepreneurship.
 The centres have been equipped with the requisite tools and information to facilitate the engagement of authorities in their institutions and at the country levels to prioritize innovation.